Cocktail-salad/MAMBA-TREE-SEG/README.md

-# MAMBA-TREE-SEG
+# Mamba-Enhanced Sparse CNN for High-Precision Instance-Level Tree Segmentation in Diverse Forests
   In order to achieve comprehensive and accurate tree resources inventory in small woodlands or local forests with diverse tree species, an improved forest point cloud instance segmentation method based on sparse convolutional neural network is proposed.
 # Citation
 ```
 @article{mamba,